ChrisP1108/WP_Custom_API/readme.txt

 1. Upload the plugin folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Optionally, use the CLI commands to create and manage your API resources.

+== How It Works ==

+The plugin starts with the root wp_custom_api.php file.
+From there it makes sure that the PHP version requirement is met.
+It will then import a class named `Init` from the /includes/init.php path.
+From there, it will load all the files needed for the plugin to work.
+It includes an autoloader as well as a file loader for loading specific files specified in the config.php file.
+The config.php file is where much of the plugins custom functionality can be configured, such as password hash rounds, secret keys, token expiration, files to autoload, etc.

+== IMPORTANT ==

+Avoid modifying any files in the `includes` folder, as these are core files for the plugin.
+All files that you will be working with will be inside the `api` folder.

 == Usage ==